sneaky-potato/goof/README.md

 ## Idea

 I always wanted a self hosted compiler for my own language.
-The big picture is to build a simple computer catered for the langauge.
+The big picture is to build my own simple computer catered for the langauge.

-The idea for this project stemmed from [Crafting Interpreters](https://www.craftinginterpreters.com/).
-But I believe the book spoon feeds the concepts and at the end you have an emulator program for running your language and not a native program that you can call independent.
+The idea for this project stemmed from book [Crafting Interpreters](https://www.craftinginterpreters.com/).
+But I believe the book spoon feeds the concepts and at the end you have an emulator program.
+The compiler in the book depends on some existing runtime (Java and C).

 Hence bootstrapping through this route would have been very difficult.
 Majority of the project has been inspired from [tsoding](https://www.youtube.com/@TsodingDaily) and his [porth](https://www.youtube.com/playlist?list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4) series which is a language like Forth but in python.
 I decided to write this in go for various reasons I find meaningful.

 ## Usage

+Currently only `x86_64 GNU/Linux` platform is supported.

 You would require the following for compiling the language to a 64 bit ELF executable file.
 - [go](https://go.dev/): at the time of writing, I have used `1.23.3` version